Student Design Teams

 The program concept is that a fictitious manufacturing company has contracted a group of engineers to manufacture a prototype formula-style race car to be evaluated for production.
 The vehicle must have high performance in acceleration, braking and handling.
 The car must also be aesthetically pleasing, comfortable and easy to maintain.
 With the same considerations as any engineering business, the students must also evaluate cost, manufacturing capabilities and reliability.

-This year Zips Racing is celebrating its 30th anniversary.
+See how Zips Racing celebrated its 30th anniversary.

 SAE Formula Electric Team